What Are the 10 Steps for Wiring a Garden Shack?

 9. Terminate the Cable at the Shed and Install Your Outlets or Breaker Box

-A licensed electrician can make short work of this.
+A licensed electrician can make quick work of this.
 It is also essential that they do this for code and permitting purposes.
-Once everything has the thumbs-up, all connections should be sealed at the source and the shed.
-You can do this with the appropriate caulk.
+Once everything has the thumbs-up, you can seal all connections at the source and the shed with the caulk.

 10. Refill Your Trench

 Bury the wires.
-Some diggers place sand between the PVC and the dirt for further stability and protection.
+Some folks place sand between the PVC and the dirt for further stability and protection.
 The sand will also fortify the PVC pipes as it gets wet.
 Backfill the trench with soil.
 You should keep the sketch of your pre-planned route for future reference when digging.
-It should be included in any information for new home buyers should you sell.
+You should include it in any information for new home buyers should you sell.